zouhairkahtal/to-do-list2/README.md

 - Display total number of tasks
 - Clear all tasks with one click
 - Beautiful dark mode UI
-- Fully responsive layout
+- Fully responsive layout ❎
-- Smooth UX and minimal design

 ---